 Here are several additional PHOTOS, DRAWINGS and Documents reorganized by topic:

 The Space segment of the ANDE communications mission has been demonstrated a number of times in space via PCsat, MIR School tests, the Shuttle SAREX, and the SPRE mission. .
 It is also a spin off of a previous launch opportunity that we had in 1998 called NATSweb that almost got launched on SEA-LAUNCH..
 The ANDE Communications mission is a project to produce a viable payload in a very short time frame using off the shelf components where possible.
 Here are the background topics of design:

-APRS is the Automatic Packet Reporting System that the Naval Academy uses for tracking its boats and a variety of other vehicles and networks using the APRS Automatic Packet Reporting System .
+APRS is the Automatic Packet Reporting System that amateur radio operators use for communictions and position tracking using the APRS Automatic Packet Reporting System .
 The ANDE Communications transponder would be operated under the rules of the Amateur Satellite Service and the rules of the FCC.